 Battery Monitor

 This device is one of the very few that is Bluetooth enabled.
-This means you can connect your smartphone to this monitor and, when using the Victron app, can conveniently keep track of your battery’s state-of-charge at all times.
+This means you can connect your smartphone to this monitor and, when using the Victron app, can conveniently keep track of your battery’s state of charge at all times.

 Prolong your battery's lifespan.
 Knowing your battery's state-of-charge (SOC) is a critical factor in preventing it's premature death.
 This monitor displays percentage charge, voltage, instantaneous power flow, and more.
 Bluetooth capable means easy connection to any smartphone.